Stivvo/wayPreview/README.md

   --normal          image real size, 1:1 pixel
   --fit             fit image to window
-  --zoom <factor>   zoom the image by a <factor> (< 1 zoomin, > 1 zoomout)
+  --zoom <factor>   zoom the image by a <factor> (< 1 zoomin, > 1 zoomout) --wx <position>   set window horizontal position, wy must also be set for
+                    this option to take effect
+  --wy <position>   set window vertical position, wx must also be set for this
+                    option to take effect

 Arguments:
   [file]            Image file to open